 The steering shaft must be lubricated at the intervals specified in the periodic maintenance and lubrication chart.
-Recommended lubricant: Lithium-soap-based grease (all-purpose grease)
+Recommended lubricant: Lithium-soap-based grease

-Battery
+EBU29180 Battery

-This model is equipped with a sealed-type (MF) battery, which does not require any maintenance.
+This model is equipped with a VRLA (Valve Regulated Lead Acid) battery.
 There is no need to check the electrolyte or to add distilled water.
-Check and, if necessary, tighten the battery lead connections.
+However, the battery lead connections need to be checked and, if necessary, tightened.